—Jon Taffer, during the opening narration of every episode.note Except in the "Top 10" specials of that aired on June 22 and June 29, 2014.

 Extreme Doormat: Some owners are Bad Bosses, as noted above.
 Other owners are this.
 Most commonly, this is an issue when the owners or managers are employing their friends or family members.
 Understandably, people have a hard time separating their private relationships with their professional ones.

-They then copied it a third time, with Tattoo Rescue, which followed tattoo artist Joey Tattoo in rescuing tattoo shops.
+Tattoo Rescue, which followed tattoo artist Joey Tattoo in rescuing tattoo shops.

 Foreshadowing: Especially in the later seasons, the post-title voiceover will likely tell you what the remodeled bar's new theme/target market will be.